cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 map and explicitly trigger redundancy re-adjustment.
 The later is not strictly needed, but can lead to quicker propagation of this information through the network.

-Note that we had concidered a scenario where, upon removing a peer, a node sends `ResetRoute` messages to all its peers.
+Note that we had considered a scenario where, upon removing a peer, a node sends `ResetRoute` messages to all its peers.
-This lead to routes beeing disabled too many times, and the process of stabilizing redundancy would be re-triggered too frequently.
+This lead to routes being disabled too many times, and the process of stabilizing redundancy would be re-triggered too frequently.
 The adapted logic relies in the redundancy controller to decide whether a `ResetRoute` message should be sent.